Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To confirm that authenticated users can access Profile Settings to change their password and update account information.

+**Preconditions:**
+- User is authenticated with any role
+- Profile Settings functionality is accessible
+- Supabase authentication allows password changes
+- Account information can be updated
+- Current password is known

 **Actions:**
 - Step 1: Sign in as any authenticated user
 - Step 2: Click on profile icon or settings link